juandavidpalomino/zemogatest/README.md

 ### Instructions

-Just clone the repo, use npm -i to install and npm start to see the project.
+1. Clone the repo
+2. Use 'npm -i' to install dependencies
+3. Run with command 'npm start'

+Thanks!! 👋👋

+Juan Palomino

 ### Overview